precice/micro-manager/examples/README.md

 # Solverdummies

-The `solverdummies` are minimal working examples for using the preCICE micro-manager with different languages.
+The `solverdummies` are minimal working examples for using the preCICE Micro Manager with different languages.
 At the moment, there are examples for Python, and C++.
 They can be coupled with any other solver, for example the `macro-dummy.py` in this directory.

 ## Python
-To run the Python solverdummies, run the following commands in **two different terminals** the `examples` directory:
+To run the Python solverdummies, run the following commands in the `examples/` directory in **two different terminals**:

 ```bash
 python macro-dummy.py